HolyCorn-Software/modernuser/modernuser-changes.md

-Switched from common muser_common to npm-provided muser_common Deprecated ExtendedPublicJSONRPC in order to default FacultyPublicJSONRPC
+    Improved README.md to make it easier for future developers to use modernuser